Katniss Everdeen: Skills

-Katniss is a highly skilled archer, hunter, and trapper, having learned these from her father and Gale (Who were both excellent hunters), honed to keep her family from starving.
-She uses her archery skills during the pre-games judging and receives a score of 11 (out of a possible 12).
-She has been well educated on edible, medicinal, and the poisonous plant life of District 12.
-Additionally, she has a singing voice so beautiful the mockingjays, which normally don't listen to anyone, stay quiet to listen, although she has been reluctant to sing since his death (she claims that it's because music is useless for practical survival, but she suspects it's actually because music reminds her too much of him).
+Katniss is a highly skilled archer, hunter, and trapper, having learned these from her father and Gale.
+She uses her archery skills during the pre-games judging and receives a score of 11 out of 12.
+She has been well educated on the plant life of District 12.
+Additionally, she has a beautiful singing voice that can make mockingjays go quiet, despite this being abnormal behavior for them.
 Katniss is a skilled tree-climber, which has benefited her in hunting and the Games.
-She is usually very logical, except for times when her emotions get in the way.
-Peeta mentions that she has an effect on the people around her with the image she projects, and he admires her for it.
+She is usually very logical, but her emotions can sometimes get in the way.

 Physical appearance

 Katniss is described as having "straight black hair, olive skin, and grey eyes", which are typical characteristics of the Seam; the poorest area of District 12.
 Katniss normally wears her hair in a long braid down her back.
-She is thin and not very tall, but is strong for her size from hunting to feed her family in the woods outside of District 12.
+She is thin and fairly short, but is strong for her size from hunting to feed her family in the woods outside of District 12.
 Katniss is sixteen years old during the 74th Hunger Games, and seventeen years old during the Quarter Quell and the Rebellion.
 She also wears a pin of a Mockingjay during the games to represent good luck.